 - Long recovery time (six months to a year)

 In addition, patients who have undergone a traditional open spine C6-C7 fusion could experience a condition known as a transitional segment, in which permanent fusion of one segment places more stress on a nearby vertebral segment and increases the odds of nerve compression at that level.

 In some cases, patients can opt for a minimally invasive spine procedure rather than the highly invasive open spine C6-C7 fusion operation.
-Minimally invasive procedures as performed at Laser Spine Institute have a lower chance of complications and potential side effects, as well as shorter periods of recuperation.
-To learn more, contact Laser Spine Institute today.
+Laser Spine Institute offers an effective alternative to traditional open neck fusion with our minimally invasive spinal fusion surgery.

 Our minimally invasive fusion is performed in one of our state-of-the-art outpatient surgery centers across the country.
 That means that you are not required any postoperative hospital stays; our patients leave the same day as their surgery.
 During the procedure, the surgeon will make a minimal incision at the neck, usually about 1-inch in length.
 Through this incision, with the assistance of our advanced surgical technology, the surgeon will access the C6-C7 vertebrae without disturbing the surrounding muscle and soft tissue.
 The compressed nerve in the spine will be relieved and an implant placed between the C6-C7 vertebrae to offer immediate stability.

 - No lengthy recovery*

 - 0.13% infection rate

 If you are interested in learning more about our minimally invasive cervical fusion for C6-C7 vertebrae, please call our Spine Care Consultants to schedule a review of your MRI and determine your candidacy for our procedure.
 Let our team help you find relief from your chronic neck pain so you can get back to living life to the fullest.